Policy Management

 • Policy Spending Rules

-The spending rules define the gas cost limitations of policy, including:
+The spending rules define the gas cost and transaction count limitations of policy, including:

 1. Global Gas Fee Cap.
 The maximum amount of gas fees that the entire policy can cover, establishing an overall budget for sponsored transactions.

 2. Per-Account Limits.
-The the maximum gas fees that can be sponsored for each individual sender account.
+The maximum gas fees and transaction count that can be sponsored for each individual sender account.

 Lifecycle